basarat/typescript-book/docs/types/ambient/d.ts.md

 foo = 123; // allowed
 ```

 You have the option of putting these declarations in a `.ts` file or in a `.d.ts` file.
-We highly recommend that in your real world projects you use a separate `.d.ts` (start with one called something like `globals.d.ts` or `vendor.d.ts`).
+We highly recommend that in your real world projects you use a separate `.d.ts` (start with one called something like `global.d.ts` or `vendor.d.ts`).

 If a file has the extension `.d.ts` then each root level definition must have the `declare` keyword prefixed to it.
 This helps make it clear to the author that there will be *no code emitted by TypeScript*.
 The author needs to ensure that the declared item will exist at runtime.